Dechie/my-news-app/README.md

 # my-news-app

+> note: for authentication, user email is tyler@gmail.com and password is 1234.

 ## This is a flutter app UI made with stacked architecture.

 > stacked architecture is an implementation of flutter.
 > it implements a good deal of separation of concerns,
-> and helps scalability etc.
+> and helps scalability

 ## here is folder strucutre:
 the folder structure follows the stacked architecture mvvm convention.